xpqz/dyalog-docs/unix-installation-and-configuration-guide/docs/configuration-parameters/environment-variables.md

 This string, now of digits only, is converted into an integer.
 If the resulting value is valid, then that is the value that will be used in the workspace.
 If the resulting value is invalid, then the default value will be used instead.

-Table E3: Variables used to configure the Session.
+Table: Variables used to configure the Session  { #E3 }

 |Variable|Notes|
 |---|---|